zacwilliamson/gemz/README.md

 ## About

-This project was created based on The Odin Project's criteria for building a [Facebook Clone](https://www.theodinproject.com/lessons/ruby-on-rails-rails-final-project).
-My process throughout building gemz was to hit the criteria first then expiriement with adding new features.
-Writting simple integration and unit tests became an important part of my workflow because it would verify what was or was not working when developing.
-If I was to redo this project, there are many things I would do differently.
-However,
+Gemz was created based on The Odin Project's criteria for building a [Facebook Clone](https://www.theodinproject.com/lessons/ruby-on-rails-rails-final-project).
+My goal was to hit the project specs first, then experiment by adding new features.
+Writing simple integration and unit tests became an important part of my workflow.
+This would verify what was or was not working when developing.

+Areas I get to improve would be organizing my code, testing, and styling the app properly.
+My attitude throughout this was to _just get it working_ and then identify blindspots after.
+If you the reader see areas I can improve, feel free to make an issue or email me at zacwilliamson@icloud.com.
+I'm always looking to improve my skills.